pkivolowitz/asm_book/more/apple_silicon/README.md

 C pre-processor. `clang` on Linux will not by default but can if you specify `-x assembler-with-cpp`.

-gcc on Mac OS can be based on clang so on Mac OS it inherits `clang`'s behavior. gcc on Linux does not run assembly language files through the C pre-processor *if the asm file ends in .s but WILL if the file ends in .S* It took the author a long time to find this...
+`gcc` on Mac OS can be based on `clang` so on Mac OS it inherits `clang`'s behavior. `gcc` on Linux does not run assembly language files through the C pre-processor *if the asm file ends in .s but WILL if the file ends in .S*

 ## Differences between Apple and Linux

 ### Loading label addresses

 This was described above.
-If you use `LD_ADDR` the macros will adapt for you.
+If you use `LLD_ADDR` the macros will adapt for you.

 ### Function labels